 How does a FSA work?
 Watch this Video.

-Enrollment in the GIC’s pre-tax program Flexible Spending Account (FSA) that saves state employees on average 25% of each dollar contributed, takes place October 14 – December 5, 2014 for 2015 calendar year benefits.
+Enrollment in the GIC’s pre-tax program Flexible Spending Account (FSA) that saves state employees on average 25% of each dollar contributed, takes place in the Fall for 2016 calendar year benefits.
 There are two options:

 Health Care Spending Account